cakephp/docs/en/console-and-shells.rst

     Should return a :php:class:`Cake\\Console\\ConsoleOptionParser` object, with any sub-parsers for the shell.

-.. php:method:: hasMethod($name)

-    Check to see if this shell has a callable method by the given name.

-.. php:method:: hasTask($task)

-    Check to see if this shell has a task with the provided name.

 .. php:method:: hr($newlines = 0, $width = 63)

     :param int $newlines: The number of newlines to precede and follow the line.